Falkville, Alabama: Falkville Metal Man

 In 1973, Falkville Chief of Police Jeff Greenhaw responded to a call reporting a crashed UFO.
 Greenhaw claimed to have seen and photographed a mysterious metallic figure with superhuman speed.
 In 1983 he filed a report that the photographs he took had been stolen from his home.
 The alleged incident has since become popular among UFOlogists.

 Geography

-Falkville is located in southern Morgan County at (34.371919, -86.908381).
+Falkville is located in southern Morgan County.
 The town is concentrated along U.S. Route 31, 5 mi south of Hartselle.
 Interstate 65 forms the eastern edge of the town, with access from Exit 322.
 Decatur, the Morgan county seat, is 18 mi to the north, Huntsville is 40 mi to the northeast, and Cullman is 14 mi to the south.

 According to the U.S. Census Bureau, the town of Falkville has a total area of 3.8 sqmi, of which 0.02 sqmi, or 0.47%, are water.
 The town is drained by Robinson Creek and Painter Branch, west-flowing tributaries of Flint Creek, a north-flowing tributary of the Tennessee River.